OpenAEV-Platform/collectors/nvd-nist-cve/README.md

 ## Requirements

-- OpenBAS Platform version 1.19 or higher
+- OpenAEV Platform version 1.19 or higher
 - (Optional but recommended) An **API Key for accessing NVD** – this increases your request rate limit.

 👉 You can request a free API key here: [https://nvd.nist.gov/developers/request-an-api-key](https://nvd.nist.gov/developers/request-an-api-key)